Nutrient density

 Brief expert definition: What is Nutrient Density, how it works in the body, and how it is applied in sports nutrition.

-What it is
+What is nutrient density?

-Nutrient density is a concept that describes the concentration of beneficial nutrients in a food relative to its energy contribution.
+Nutrient density is a concept that describes the concentration of beneficial nutrients in a food in relation to its energy contribution.
 It is a measure of the amount of vitamins, minerals, proteins, healthy fats, and fiber provided by the food per calorie.
 Foods with high nutrient density offer a significant amount of micronutrients and other bioactive compounds while having a relatively low content of "empty" calories derived from added sugars, saturated fats, or excessive amounts of refined carbohydrates.

 • Optimizes micronutrient intake without excess calories.

-• Supports optimal body composition and weight.
+• Maintains appropriate body composition and weight.

 • Improves recovery and athletic performance.